-At the moment Froothie is running fantastic limited Black Friday offer on Evolve blender so do check it out!
-To add to this, if you buy this fantastic blender following one of my affiliate links, you will get extra 2 years warranty (taking it up from very generous 5 to extremely generous 7 years)!
-Simply add the following text to the comment box when ordering:
+Make sure you follow one of my Evolve blender links to check out the latest offer on this fantastic machine on Froothie website.
+To add to this, if you buy this fantastic blender following one of my affiliate links, you will get extra 2 years warranty worth £45 (taking it up from very generous 5 to extremely generous 7 years)!

 - 1 small to medium beetroot (beet) see notes

 - 1 eating apple (skin on) washed and cored

 - 1 celery stalk washed and roughly chopped